jaydenmuzzin/starpgcm/README.md

 [This guide](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/set_up_a_local_testing_server#Running_a_simple_local_HTTP_server) demonstrates how you can install a local web server on your machine and run a HTML file on the server.

+## Cookie Usage
+The application utilizes cookies and the local storage of the browser.
+The reasons for this are explained in detail in the cookie policy modal reachable via the cookie consent bar of the application.
+The cookiepolicy.md file in the root of this repository also contains a copy of the text.

+However, if your website utilizes cookies from third-party services, it is your responsibility to provide a separate or extended cookie consent solution.
+I, Jayden Muzzin, Lachlan Spears and the associates of this application and repository are by no means liable for the consequences pertaining to not providing an adeqaute cookie consent solution.

 ## Using the application
 To use the application:
   1. Ensure the active branch of this repository is 'master'